mahavedalla/mahavedalla/docs/questions/brahmacariya/whether-the-holy-life-has-a-goal.md

 ---
-Question: WWhether the holy life has a goal?
+Question: Whether the holy life has a goal?
 Category: Brahmacariya
 Tags:
 Sutta References: